Making-Sense-Info/Varese/use-cases/insee-tcm.md

 # INSEE use case

-For most households studies, Insee uses an harmonised series of questions to get information on the household, the persons and the dwelling (_TCM_ for Tronc Commun des Ménages, or Common Core for Households).
+For most households studies, Insee uses an harmonised series of questions to get information about the household, the persons and the dwelling (_TCM_ for Tronc Commun des Ménages, or Common Core for Households).
 It can be used for one-time, or repeated over time for longitudinal surveys.
 It can be used as a whole or partly depending on the survey’s needs.

-Also, the TCM is splitted in several modules that can be cherry picked by survey as needed.
+Also, the TCM is splitted into several modules that can be cherry picked by survey as needed.

 ## General description